Question: Are there any MSW programs in forensic social work?

 Campus, Hybrid, and Online MSW Programs in Forensic Social Work

-While the definition of a hybrid program differs by school and program, MasterofSocialWork.com defines programs that require three or more visits to campus annually as hybrid programs.
+While the definition of a hybrid program differs by school and program, MasterofSocialWork.com defines programs that require three or more visits to campus annually as hybrid or campus programs.
 Within this definition are hybrid programs that have some fully online courses and some on-campus courses, programs that have courses that feature a mix of on-campus and online instruction, and programs that require three or more campus intensives per year with the rest of the instructions occurring online.
 Students who are interested in hybrid program options should contact the admissions offices of their schools of interest in order to learn about the specifics regarding each program’s ratio of online and campus-based instruction.

 Online MSW programs utilize two instructional modes: asynchronous and synchronous instruction.
 Asynchronous instruction encompasses all course components and assignments that students can view or complete on their own time (as long as they abide by assignment deadlines).
 Synchronous instruction, sometimes referred to as “live” online instruction, is all online course content, lectures, discussions, assignments, and exams that require students to attend a session in real-time (often using a computer camera so they can see peers and instructors).
 Asynchronous instruction is the most flexible type of online instruction, while synchronous instruction offers the benefit of approximating in-person interactions with course faculty and peers.
 For more information about asynchronous vs. synchronous instruction, please refer to our FAQ on Instruction Methods for Online MSW programs.